ginpei/docker-rails-example/README.md

 $ docker-compose.exe up --build
 ```

-Otherwise you would see an error like this:
+Otherwise you would see an error like this (you could miss it because the log is too long to read):

 ```
 rails_1  | /usr/local/lib/ruby/gems/2.3.0/gems/bundler-1.13.7/lib/bundler/resolver.rb:366:in `block in verify_gemfile_dependencies_are_found!': Could not find gem 'carrierwave' in any of the gem sources listed in your Gemfile or available on this machine.
 (Bundler::GemNotFound)